johnkdunyo/Pentaho-Sales-Data-Integration-Analysis/README.md

    - `source_system`: The source system's MySQL database.

-2. **source_system_init/AdventureWorks2019.sql**: This SQL script initializes the source system's database with sample data and appropriate schema.
+2. **source_system_init/AdventureWorks2019.sql**: This SQL script initializes the source and sink system's databases with sample data and appropriate schema.

 ## How It Works